 Sexing Scarlet Badis is extremely easy until it isn’t.
-Males are a brilliant crimson in color while females are a drab grey to brown, sometimes with faint red bands.
-However subdominant males often do their best to imitate females to avoid being chased by a dominant male.
+Males are brilliant crimson in color while females are drab grey to brown, sometimes with faint red vertical stripes.
+However, subdominant males often do their best to imitate females.
+They do so to hide from the dominant male of the group.

 Once it’s clear which are the males and females, you can separate them out if you only want one male.
 Or simply let them form their territories and eventually they will spawn.

 Scarlet Badis provide basic parental care for their eggs, a trait that’s fairly rare in fish besides Cichlids.
-Once the male and female spawn, which is usually done over a small pit dug into the substrate, the male will watch over the eggs until they hatch, which takes 5-7 days.
+The male and female usually spawn over a small pit dug into the substrate.
+Then the male will watch over the eggs until they hatch, which takes 5-7 days.

-After this point the fry are left to their own devices and should be removed as any passing fish will quickly eat them.
+Once the fry hatch they leave the nest and have to be removed.
+Otherwise, the other fish will quickly eat them.
 The fry will spend the next 2-3 days absorbing their yolk sac after which they become free-swimming.

 Once you see them moving about, introduce to them cultured infusoria as a first food.
 They are simply too tiny to take anything else.
 Within 1-2 weeks they will have grown in size and they can eat live baby brine shrimp nauplii and micro worms.

 From there, you need only to keep feeding them until they grow large enough to be reintroduced to the main aquarium.